official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 produced in a Note, [unattributed and undated], ‘Iraq – Interview given by M. Jacques Chirac, President
 of the Republic, to French TV (10 March 2003)’.

-33

-Executive Summary241.
-By 11 March, it was clear that, in the time available before the US was going to take military action, it would be difficult to secure nine votes in the Security Council for a resolution determining that Iraq had failed to take the final opportunity offered by resolution 1441.
+241. By 11 March, it was clear that, in the time available before the US was going to take military action, it would be difficult to secure nine votes in the Security Council for a resolution determining that Iraq had failed to take the final opportunity offered by resolution 1441.